Cowsay

 License

-Cowsay is licensed under the GPLv3.
+Cowsay is licensed under the GNU General Public Licesne version 3 (“GPL-3.0”).
+(And partially dual-licensed under additional Open Source licenses.)
 See LICENSE.txt in its distribution for details.

 Installation

-If you are using Homebrew on Mac OS X, you can install cowsay with Homebrew:
+If you are using Homebrew on Mac (or Linux), you can install cowsay with Homebrew:

 Development and Support